Juiced (video game): Promotion

 Lawton eMarketing and Maverick Media created an advertisement for Juiced in the United Kingdom in which two male gamers customising an in-game vehicle discover they also have control over a female bystander (Alex Sim-Wise), prompting them to manipulate her body and remove her clothing.

-The advertisement generated controversy due to its depiction of women, leading to it being pulled.
+The advertisement generated controversy due to its depiction of a woman being forcefully stripped, leading to it being pulled.
 Despite the controversy, it was voted the best viral ad created by a UK digital creative agency in Channel 4's Ideas Factory viral competition.

 Reception

-Juiced received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+Juiced received "mixed or average reviews" on all platforms according to video game review aggregator website Metacritic.

 Right before the bankruptcy issues by Acclaim, Lisa Mason of Game Informer gave the beta version of the game a score of 5.75 out of 10 in its October 2004 issue, stating that it "falls to the lower end of the goodness scale. [...]
 Depending on what I am doing, I yearn for any of the more-polished (and more playable) racing titles that it tries to emulate.
 Juiceds particular mix of sim and arcade racing is best summed up as a failed experiment."
 After the THQ acquirement and redevelopment of the game, however, Mason raised the rating to 7 out of 10 in her Second Opinion in the magazine's July 2005 issue, calling it "an exponentially better game than it was when I reviewed it many months ago.
 Does that mean that it's a super awesome, edge of your seat thrill ride?
 Not so much, but it does have its charms and is a nicely varied street racer."
 Matthew Kato of the same publisher agreed, giving the game a better score of 7.5 out of 10 and saying that it "certainly has the makings of an average street racer, with lots of customisables and affected street appeal."

 The Times gave the game four stars out of five and stated, "The gameplay is varied enough to maintain interest, and its clutch of quirky distractions adds to the experience.
 After all its development setbacks, it's definitely worth a spin."
 The Sydney Morning Herald gave the PS2 version four-and-a-half stars out of five and said that it was "instantly approachable".
 Conversely, Playboy gave the same version 70%; likewise, Detroit Free Press gave the similar version two stars out of four, criticising the costly upgrades, but praising the musical selection that "features a nice mix of techno, rock and hip-hop."
 In Japan, Famitsu gave the same console version a score of one eight and three sevens for a total of 29 out of 40.